niemasd/History-of-Video-Games/history_video_games/consoles.md

 (consoles-nintendo-game-and-watch-table-top)=
 #### Table Top
 [Table Top](consoles-nintendo-game-and-watch-table-top) is the 7th series of the [Nintendo Game & Watch](consoles-nintendo-game-and-watch).
-It used ambient light transmitted through the translucent top to illuminate a color vacuum fluorescent display that reflected onto an integrated mirror for display.
+It uses ambient light transmitted through the translucent top to illuminate a color vacuum fluorescent display that reflected onto an integrated mirror for display.
 Its first game, *Donkey Kong Jr.*, was released on [April 28, 1983](timeline-1983-04-28).

 ```{figure} ../images/consoles/nintendo-game-and-watch-table-top.jpg